GyuyeongKim/NetClone-public/README.md

 - Nodes should be equipped with an Nvidia ConnectX-5 NIC or similar NIC supporting Nvidia VMA for kernel-bypass networking.
 Experiments can still be run without the VMA-capable NICs, but this may result in increased latency and decreased throughput due to the application's reliance on a legacy network stack.
 - A programmable switch with Intel Tofino1 ASIC is needed.

-Our artifact is tested on:
+Our artifact for a minimal example is tested on:
-- 8 nodes (2 clients and 6 servers) with single-port Nvidia 100GbE MCX515A-CCAT ConnectX-5 NIC
+- 3 nodes (1 client and 2 servers) with single-port Nvidia 100GbE MCX515A-CCAT ConnectX-5 NIC
 - APS BF6064XT switch with Intel Tofino1 ASIC

 # Software dependencies